litiGator

 Actually, I'm glad I can answer no to this question.
 I really haven't noticed this before although I have seen favoritism from Judges before.
 Usually though, that favoritisim is because a Judge may have a better relationship with one attorney over the other, or may dislike an attorney for the way he's behaved in his courtroom before.
 I've also seen Judges show favoritism towards witnesses before, but I believe that was really just based on the witness either being really likeable or the witness lying through their teeth.
 Thankfully, nothing to do with gender, race or age.

-Do you occasionally get a little turned off by wine snobbery?Picking a jury is by far the most politically incorrect process i've ever been apart of.
+Do you think today's "stuff" will one day be collected as valuable antiques?Picking a jury is by far the most politically incorrect process i've ever been apart of.
 There are studies that show what kind of juror will be more favorable to a plaintiff or to a defendant.
 Since, the thought process is to get people on your jury that will favor your side more than the other we use these studies as a benchmark for who we want on a jury.
 Without getting too politically incorrect, i'll simply say this.
 Juries in the Bronx give the highest verdicts of any county in America whereas juries in Manhattan, Westchester and Long Island tend to be alot more Defendant friendly and more conservative with their awards.

 Unfortunately this is the norm in personal injury lawsuits.
 The Defendant has the opportunity to send you to a doctor of their choosing to examine you and write a report to be used at trial.
 These doctors are basically on the payroll of the insurance companies.
 As long as they keep writing reports which state that the Plaintiff isn't injured, they will continue to use them.
 These doctors, who rarely actually treat patients anymore as a part of their practice, make millions of dollars writing reports and testifying for insurance companies and defendants.
 Ultimately, it's up to a jury to determine if they believe the treating doctors for the Plaintiff, or this doctor that was paid for by the insurance company.
 It's a terrible system, but nothing can really be done about it.
 It's up to your lawyer to make their doctor seem like a fraud to a jury.